Improved energy barrier in higher-dimensional hypergraph product codes: Preliminaries

 A quantum CSS code can be derived from a length-3 chain complex $\mathcal{A}_0 \stackrel{A_1}{\leftarrow} \mathcal{A}_1 \stackrel{A_2}{\leftarrow} \mathcal{A}_2$ by setting $H_Z^T=A_1$ and $H_X=A_2$.
 In chain complex terminology, the code length equals $\operatorname{dim} \mathcal{A}_1$, while its dimension corresponds to the first homology group $\mathcal{H}_{1}=\operatorname{ker} A_{1} / \operatorname{Im} A_2$, or equivalently, the first cohomology group $\mathcal{H}_{1}^*=\operatorname{ker} A_1^T / \operatorname{Im} A_{2}^T$.
 The X and Z distances are determined by the minimum weights of non-zero vectors in $\mathcal{H}_{1}^*$ and $\mathcal{H}_{1}$ respectively.

 Classical codes can be described by length-2 chain complexes.
-To construct quantum codes from classical codes, It just the question how to build a length-3 chain complex from two length-2 chain complexes.
+To construct quantum codes from classical codes, it is just a question of how to build a length-3 chain complex from two length-2 chain complexes.
 For this purpose, we employ the tensor product of chain complexes.

 The tensor product $\mathcal{A} \times \mathcal{B}$ of two chain complexes $\mathcal{A}$ and $\mathcal{B}$ is defined as a new chain complex in the following way

 The vector spaces in the new chain complex are direct sums of Kronecker products of vector spaces from the original chain complexes.
 Moreover, the boundary operators in this tensor product construction act as